tboyko/astdb/README.md

 db = AstDB::Database.new host:     		'ssh.server.com',
                          username: 		'not-root',
                          password: 		'Secret!',        # Omit this line if using key-based auth.
                          auto_reload: true              # Optionally disable the automatic initial load
                                                         # and updating of '.hash', instead opting to run
-												                                # '.reload_database' manually.
+                                                        # reload_database' manually.
 Useful in high
                                                         # latency or low bandwidth scenarios.
                                                         # Default: true

 # view a hash of the database
 p db.hash